This section now uses an OpenAPI spec to power endpoint pages and the

 Send Notification

-This endpoint lets you send localized notifications to users of your mini app and requires anapi_key
+This endpoint lets you send localized notifications to users of your mini app and requires anapi_key.

 How do localizations work?